Congenital diaphragmatic hernia Doctoral Thesis excellence progresses research to clinical trial

 - CDH can prevent the baby’s lungs developing completely, causing difficulty breathing at birth.

-In his thesis, Dr Kashyap used a pre-clinical model of CDH to better understand the physiology underlying the way infants with CDH transition to newborn life, and then investigated fetal and neonatal interventions that could improve this transition.
+In his thesis, Dr Kashyap used a pre-clinical model of congenital diaphragmatic hernia to better understand the physiology underlying the way infants with CDH transition to newborn life, and then investigated fetal and neonatal interventions that could improve this transition.

 “We firstly aimed to better prepare these infants for birth by improving fetal lung development; using a fetal surgical treatment (FETO) to enhance fetal lung growth, and a medication that could be taken by mothers (sildenafil) to enhance the development of blood vessels within the fetal lungs,” Dr Kashyap said.